hyperledger-labs/blockchain-explorer/docs/source/getting_started.rst

 TODO

-.. add an introduction on how to start using HLExplorer, short description with using images, and explanation what are the futures with notes on images
-.. located in blockchain-explorer/docs/source/images

-Hyperledger Explorer can run locally in your local environment or using docker.
+Hyperledger Explorer can run in your local environment or using docker.
 Minimum configuration allows you to get it setup up, and running in short time.
 There are well defined steps and `instructions <https://github.com/hyperledger/blockchain-explorer/blob/master/README.md>`__ how to get you setup and run HL Explorer successfully.
 Along with the instructions you may find useful